vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ## Install z (directory jumping)

-The **z** is incredibly useful as it enables quick navigation through the file system based on your command history.
+The **z** module is incredibly useful as it enables quick navigation through the file system based on your command history.
 With z, you can simply type `z` followed by a keyword in the command prompt, and it will search your command history for the closest match and automatically navigate to that directory.

-For instance, if you previosly navigated to the directory `C:\path\to\my-cool-project`, typing `z cool`, **z** will automatically take you to that directory.
+For instance, if you previosly navigated to the directory `C:\path\to\my-cool-project`, typing `z cool`, you will be automatically taken to that directory.

 To install **z**, run the following command:
 ```ps1